eWeLinkCUBE/CUBE-OS/Installation & User Guide/CUBE OS Installation on Synology NAS.md

 + **Software**:
     - WAN access to download the Virtual Machine Manager from the Synology Package Center.
     - Admin account access to your Synology NAS.
-    - **CUBE OS Image**: Download the latest CUBE OS `.vdi.xz` archive.
-Please extract the image after downloading.
+    - **CUBE OS Image**: Download the latest `.xz` image file from the Git repository, then extract it to obtain the `.vdi` disk image for use.

 ## Installing Virtual Machine Manager
 1. Access the Synology NAS **dashboard** via a web browser.